WLCB/archive/pages/Bios/LouiseMalloy.md

 ## Louise Malloy (1858-1947)
 <div style="float: left;padding-right: 30px;padding-bottom: 15px;"><img src="https://wlcb.github.io/archive/assets/img/LouiseMalloy.jpg" alt="Louise Malloy"></div>

-Louise Malloy was born in Baltimore and educated at the Academy of the Visitation.
-She was one of the first women to be hired as a journalist for the _Baltimore American_, where she worked for many years.
-At the newspaper, she established the women's page, "Facts and Fancies," and covered the local theater scene.
-Between 1903 and about 1920, she also wrote jokes and verse for the _American_'s daily humor column, under the pseudonym Josh Wink.
-Malloy also wrote plays, two of which were staged on Broadway; her most successful play was _The Player Maid_.
-She was a member of the Club for the 1894-95 season and again from 1904 to 1910, where her work was very positively received.
-Malloy also belonged to the Woman’s Club of Roland Park.
-She was honored by the Baltimore branch of the National League of American Penwomen in 1939 a few years before her death in 1947.
+As Baltimore's first woman journalist and as a playwright, Louise Malloy was one of the most influential crusaders in the WLCB.
+Malloy was a reproter and columnist fo the Baltimore American newspaper for more than three decades, beginning in the mid-1880s.
+During her long journalistic career, she wrote and edited material for the children's page, and she also wrote editorials and reviewed plays.
+For over twenty years, she also wrote and edited the daily humor column for the American under the pseudonym Josh Wink.
+As Josh Wink, she published literally thousands of jokes and poems.
+Malloy was a serious advocate for social and muinipal reform during her lifetime, but she was also very funny.

+While expressing progressive views in her writing, Malloy is not known to have actively participated in suffrage or women's rights movements.
+Her reticence may have been due to her devout Catholocism.
+Yet her sense of humor made readers stop and think about the treatment of women in a male-dominated society.
+Malloy was an admirer of William Shakespeare, as can be seen in her romantic comedy *The Player Made*, which was written in 1905 and performed on Broadway and toured small theaters throughout the South.
+She was an early member of the WLCB but was most active in the 1910s, when she presented several of her plays during Club meetings.

 ### Sources